-May 21, 2020: Yerrandie Regional Park is now open, however the State Conservation Area remains closed.
+June 10, 2020: Yerrandie Regional Park is now open, however the State Conservation Area remains closed.
 All camping, campgrounds and visitor centres in national parks remain closed in line with government health advice.
-For up-to-date information on what is open, check park alerts or visit the COVID-19 update webpage.
+For up-to-date information visit National Parks.

 The Yerranderie Silver Mine Village, also known as Yerranderie Private Town, is one of the most authentically preserved ghost towns in NSW.
 If your interests lie with history, mining, scenic bush-walking or wildlife this quaint village hidden in the national park has it all.